ECHOES FROM ELAINE

 WHY THIS FILM

-ECHOES FROM ELAINE is a reflection of this nation's struggle to reckon with its past.
+The Elaine Massacre was just one of numerous instances of White on Black violence during the early 20th century, and who knows how many may still be shrouded.
+ECHOES FROM ELAINE is a reflection of our nation's struggle to reckon with its past.
 Following Sheila to the Arkansas Delta, viewers realize how history still reverberates today in complex ways.

 In current-day Elaine, Arkansas, the White washed narrative of a Black uprising is still alive.
 A plan for a memorial is met not only with expected resistance from some Whites but also with opposition from some Blacks, who demand reparations instead.
 Through lenses of both White and Black descendants, the film explores larger national issues of reconciliation and intergenerational trauma.